natebragg/ratl/README.md

 The syntax of Ratl is somewhat scheme-like.
 The top level is exclusively function definitions, denoted by the keyword `fn`.
 Functions are typed using arrow syntax, and must have a single argument, whose name is given in parentheses.
-The body is an expression, which evaluates to the function's return value.
+The body is an expression.

 Expressions include addition with `+`, fetching the `head` and `tail` of a list, recalling a variable by name, literal values, testing truthiness with `if`, and function application.
-Looping is achieved via recursion.

 Functions and builtins (`+`, `head`, `tail`, and `if`) are called in prefix position, wrapped in parentheses.